hex13/feedbacks/docs/api.md

 This effect can be then handled in effect handler (via `engine.onEffect`)

-fx.getState()
----
-Get the root state of store.

 fx.next()
 ---
 Emit next value of current property (current property = property that triggered effect).
 Look also on to [fx.current()](#fxcurrent)